-Charles D. Davidson 69 energ DIRECTOR SINCE: Inc., a 2015 of the Board EXPER as Pre opera know our en re Partner at Quantum Energy Partners, a private equity fund specializing in investments in y businesses, since 2015.
-Mr. Davidson served as Chief Executive Officer of Noble Energy in independent producer of oil and natural gas, from 2000 through 2014, and was Chairman Board of Noble until his retirement in May 2015.
-Mr. Davidson is also Chairman of the l of Jagged Peak Energy, Inc. IENCE: Mr. Davidson has worked in the oil and gas industry for over forty years, including sident and Chief Executive Officer of Noble.
-His extensive experience with oil and gas tions, as well as management of a large, complex, multinational organization, give him ledge and insights that are valuable to our Board, particularly in overseeing the business of hergy industry subsidiaries, Diamond Offshore Drilling Inc. and Boardwalk Pipeline ers, LP.
+Charles D. Davidson

+Venture Partner at Quantum Energy Partners, a private equity fund specializing in investments in energy businesses, since 2015.
+Mr. Davidson served as Chief Executive Officer of Noble Energy Inc., an independent producer of oil and natural gas, from 2000 through 2014, and was Chairman of the Board of Noble until his retirement in May 2015.
+Mr. Davidson is also Chairman of the Board of Jagged Peak Energy, Inc.

+EXPERIENCE: Mr. Davidson has worked in the oil and gas industry for over forty years, including as President and Chief Executive Officer of Noble.
+His extensive experience with oil and gas operations, as well as management of a large, complex, multinational organization, give him knowledge and insights that are valuable to our Board, particularly in overseeing the business of our energy industry subsidiaries, Diamond Offshore Drilling Inc. and Boardwalk Pipeline Partners, LP.

-Charles M. Diker AGE: 84 DIRECTOR SINCE: 2003 Managing Partner of Diker Management LLC, a registered investment adviser.
+Charles M. Diker

+Managing Partner of Diker Management LLC, a registered investment adviser.
 Mr. Diker is also the Chairman of the Board of Cantel Medical Corp.

 EXPERIENCE: Mr. Diker has had wide-ranging experience in the investment advisory field, as well as in the management or on the boards of several operating businesses.
 This combination of experiences as an investment professional and a key executive at operating companies is a valuable attribute Mr. Diker brings to our Board, particularly in light of Loews's varied investment and business interests.